Four things employers need to consider when sending employees abroad

 When moving an employee to a new country, you’ll want to ensure you cover all safely and legal bases.
 And when transferring an employee to an overseas assignment, it’s the employer’s responsibility to ensure that they are provided with the correct visa for the duration and reason for their stay.

 You may also be required to help employees find temporary or permanent accommodation for them and their families during the assignment.
-For permanent relocations you should also consider family needs, such as spouse work and children’s education.
+For example, if you are assigning your employee to your office in Chicago, you might need to find corporate apartments in Chicago for them to stay in.
+For permanent relocations, you should also consider family needs, such as spouse work and children’s education.

 4) You’ll need to consider tax changes and reimbursement